riatelab/geotoolbox/README.md

     })
 ```

 Moreover, it may happen that the coordinates of your base map are not in latitudes and longitudes, but already projected.
-In this case you can use the option `planar = true`
+In this case you can use the option `planar = true`.

 ```js
 geo.centroid(